okozelsk/EasyML/Readme.md

 <br />
 This parameter is present in both ReservoirInputConfig and ReservoirHiddenLayerConfig.
 <br />
 It has the same meaning in both configurations.
 Neurons are connected via synapse supporting delay.
+Delay is implemented as a FIFO queue on synapse.
+If the delay is, for example, 10, the synapse first fills its queue with 10 stimuli from the source neuron (=10 computational cycles of the Reservoir), and once the queue is full, it begins to pass stimuli from the queue to the target neuron while it continues to fill the queue with new stimuli.
-And this parameter says what the maximum delay will be.
+This parameter specifies the maximum delay.
 It is an integer value and the default value is 0, which means no delay.
 If you specify 1, half of the synapses will have delay 0 and half will have delay 1.
 If you specify 2, a third of the synapses will have delay 0, a third will have delay 1, and a third will have delay 2.
 And so on...
 <br />
 <br />